 Maintenance costs: This is most common in renewable energy projects and has a larger share than operating costs.
-It is usually incurred periodically hence require relevant project planning to ensure it is expensed when needed.
-For example, even after a solar PV system has been installed, the battery may need to be replaced in three (3) years.
+For example, even after a solar PV system has been installed, the battery may need to be replaced in just one year.
 A technician may be hired to carry out maintenance and checks on the system.
-Each component of a solar PV system has different maintenance requirements, and some may need to be replaced a lot earlier than others.

 Hence, we can see that the overall expenses in a project are made up of these 3 expense categories.
 We can simply say that all expenses can be added.

-FIGURE 10: Total Expense calculation
+FIGURE 9: Total Expense calculation24